sigoden/iredismodule/API_STATUS.md

 - :white_check_mark: - api provided
 - :sparkle: - api internal used
-- :arrow_down: - api is low priority; open an issue
+- :arrow_down: - api is not needed or in low priority
 - :x: - api is not supported
 - :rocket: - experiment api